mattrips/scratchPad/Protocol Conformance.md

 #### 1.3.7 Visible Implementations
-With respect to a declaration that a type conforms to a protocol, an implementation of a protocol requirement is visible if: (a) the implementation is declared in the declaration of the type or in any visible extension thereof; or (b) the implementation is declared on *any* protocol to which the type is expressly or implicitly declared to conform.
+With respect to a declaration that a type conforms to a protocol, an implementation of a protocol requirement is visible if: (a) the implementation is declared in the declaration of the type, or in any visible extension thereof; or (b) the implementation is declared on *any* protocol to which the type is expressly or implicitly declared to conform,  or in any visible extension of any such protocol.
 For purposes of the foregoing, extensions not visible within the scope in which

 or any other protocol from which the protocol directly or indirectly inherits; or (c) the implementation is visible with respect to any other